 * ODF literally means Out Dere Flapping (Out There Flapping).
 Those who spent time in the service will recognize this.
 ODF metaphorically means I am outside flapping my arms and getting nowhere.
 Learn it.
 Love it.
 Use it.
 ODF.

-Weston Ochse is the author of more than twenty books, most recently SEAL Team 666 and its sequels Age of Blood and Reign of Evil, which the New York Post called 'required reading' and USA Today placed on their 'New and Notable Lists.'
+Weston Ochse is the author of more than twenty books, most recently the SEAL Team 666 series which has been optioned by MGM Films.
+He's also the author of the Grunt Life series, a military science fiction series concentrating on the lives of PTSD survivors.
 His first novel, Scarecrow Gods, won the Bram Stoker Award for Superior Achievement in First Novel and his short fiction has been nominated for the Pushcart Prize.
 His work has appeared in comic books, and magazines such as Cemetery Dance and Soldier of Fortune.
 He lives in the Arizona desert within rock throwing distance of Mexico.
-He is a military veteran with 30 years of military service and currently returned from a deployment to Afghanistan.
+He is a military veteran with more than 30 years of military service and currently returned from a deployment to Afghanistan.